-Buy all online so that you don’t have to queue.
+Buy all of your tickets online so that you don’t have to queue.

 4. Make sure you take photos/notes about what you love and what you don’t.

-You will see so many boats it will all mash into one by the end of the day in your memory so make notes/take photos as you go and make sure you note which brands they are.
+You will see so many boats it will all mash into one by the end of the day in your memory so make notes and take photos as you go, and make sure you note which brands they are.

 5. Ask questions and to be given a tour if possible.